We expand access to knowledge about cells, microbes, and everyday health by building digital learning resources in African Mother Tongues.

 At Tũnyamũ twĩ muoyo (TTM), we facilitate dialogues in African Languages centered around biological cells and the microbes that sometimes infect them.
-We think that supporting more dialogue in African mother tongues is an important way to nurture curiosity and appreciation of microbial sciences, and science literacy as a whole.
+We believe that supporting more dialogue in African mother tongues is an important way to nurture curiosity, appreciation, and understanding of microbial sciences in particular, and science literacy as a whole.

 Why we talk about biological cells and the microbes that sometimes infect them: